8 Canada Square: Renovations

 Scaffolding used for the removal and installation of signage.

 In early 2013, the tower underwent significant renovation work relating to the installation of new signage, replacing both the embedded lettering and hexagons within the glass panels across all four sides.

 This work was carried out by contractors Tara Signs, who engineered and installed the new signage.
 The project was finished in late 2014.

-The towers signage pre 2013 renovations.
+The tower's signage pre 2013 renovations.

 The now current signage uses a specially formulated LED enhancing Polycarbonate, giving the appearance of black lettering during the day, and illuminated white during the night.

 Lighting behind the tiles were also replaced from fluorescent tube lighting to LED, although rarely used.

 The new signage on 8 Canada Square at night in August 2014.

 As of 2018, the HSBC logo installed on the tower is now out-of-date, displaying the previously used font and positioning of the hexagon.
 It is assumed that the signage will not be updated in the near future due to the bank's intention to vacate the premises in 2027.